Hawks Thanksgiving Classic - PembinaValleyOnline.com

 Sunday, October 7th

-Pembina Valley vs Weyburn
+Pembina Valley 2 Weyburn 1

+Cora Fijala and Tessa Odell scored for the Hawks who finished the Thanksgiving Classic with two wins, one loss and one tie.

 photos courtesy Ray Peters